DCSBL/home-assistant.io/source/_integrations/homewizard.markdown

 During setup, you may be asked to press a button on your device to authenticate it with Home Assistant.
 - **P1 Meter**: Press the white button on the front of the P1 Meter.
-- **Battery**: Press the black touch button on the front of the device.
+- **Plug-In Battery**: Press the black touch button on the front of the device.
 You will hear a beep.

+{% details "Important: You have 30 seconds to complete this step" %}
-Press the button and click 'Continue' within 30 seconds to complete the setup.
+After pressing the button, you must click 'Continue' within 30 seconds to complete the setup.
+You may need to press the button again if the setup times out.
+{% enddetails %}

 The Water Meter and kWh Meter do not require this step.